berikv/ZigPicoSDKStaticLib/ReadMe.md

-# A Zig static library demo for the Raspberry Pi Pico SDK
+# A Zig static library for a Raspberry Pi Pico SDK project

 A minimal Zig static-library and Pico SDK example showing how to call into Zig from C on a Cortex-M0+ microcontroller.